Huskyninja/Lasso-Drupal-Integration/README.md

 # More Information:

-This module is farily simple in operation, and is in need of serious optimization.
-Upon a Webform submit, the module uses webform_alter() to capture the event, and then checks the Webform ID aganst an array of saved IDs.
+This module is fairly simple in operation, and is in need of serious optimization.
+Upon a Webform submit, the module uses webform_alter() to capture the event, and then checks the Webform ID against an array of saved IDs.
 If they match, this kicks off a function where the Weform data is parsed based on the Form Key value, converting them to Lasso friendly names and values in an array.
 Then this Lasso friendly array is converted to a query string, and finally passed to cURL, where the query string is posted to the Lasso API.
 Each post is recorded to the Drupal log.
 (Note to self: create a de-bug option so only cURL errors are saved by default.)

 Here is the list of supported Lasso query variables and their supported Webform Form Keys.
-I tried to ensure that their standard would conform to what Drupal will create automatically, but there is the potential for varience.
+I tried to ensure that their standard would conform to what Drupal will create automatically, but there is the potential for variance.

 Please note: At this stage, the module is not configured for multiple values (i.e. NameTitle and ContactPreference) in a select field.